Long Term Disability Insurance Lawyers Serving Missouri Residents

 Abell and Capitan Law will meet with you for a free consultation to discuss your situation and determine if you’re eligible for long term disability insurance benefits.
 We know the financial struggles you’re facing because of your injury or illness.
 It’s our goal to ensure the insurance company treats you fairly and doesn’t deny your claim for an unjustified reason.

-If you got sick or hurt and can’t return to work, call (267) 419-7888 today, and one of our Missouri long term disability insurance lawyers will provide legal advice and help you apply for the LTD benefits you need.
+If you got sick or hurt and can’t return to work in Missouri, call (267) 419-7888 today, and one of our long term disability insurance lawyers will provide legal advice and help you apply for the LTD benefits you need.